onedata/op-worker/doc/architecture/storage/luma/credential-resolution.md

-The full details of this flow — including IdP selection, token acquisition, caching, and how the resulting credential map is validated by the helper config — are described in the dedicated section below:
+The full details of this flow — including IdP selection, token acquisition, caching, and how the resulting credential map is validated by the helper spec — are described in the dedicated section below:
 [OAuth2 Credential Lifecycle](#oauth2-credential-lifecycle).